-Benzodiazepine addiction treatment involves medications, psychotherapy (talk therapy), and relaxation techniques.
+Benzodiazepine detox or addiction treatment involves medications, psychotherapy (talk therapy), and relaxation techniques.

 Benzodiazepines (benzos) are one of the most frequently prescribed drugs for mental illness.
 Over 1 in 20 Americans fill a prescription for benzodiazepine each year for their mental health.